 What is the nature of entrepreneurship?
-If we can use only one word to describe the nature of entrepreneurship, it is intermedia- M.W.
-Peng et al. / Journal of World Business 49 (2014) 21-31 tion.
+If we can use only one word to describe the nature of entrepreneurship, it is intermediation.
 Striving for theoretical integration, this paper, in essence, can be viewed as an effort to intermediate among several strands of the literature.
 As the economy becomes more entrepreneurial, it is only natural that our research takes on an entrepreneurial character by profiting from traditional information asymmetries separating different pockets of the literature and by adding value with theoretical integration and extension.